ina-amagami/Unity2Cocos/README.md

 ## Under development

+- Support more MeshRenderer property convert.

-- Support more material property convert.
+- Support more Material property convert.

-- Support more 3D feature.
-(Reflection Probe / Collider / Rigidbody etc)
+- Support 3D physics feature.
+(Collider / Rigidbody etc)

 ## ⚠️ Caution ⚠️
 This is an experimental project.
 Complete conversion is not possible.